African immigration to the United States: Demographics

 Additionally, according to the U.S. Census, 55% of immigrants from Africa are male, while 45% are female.
 Age groups with the largest cohort of African-born immigrants are 25–34, 35–44, and 45–54 with 24.5%, 27.9%, and 15.0% respectively.

 Africans typically congregate in urban areas, moving to suburban areas over time.
 They are also one of the groups who are least likely to live in racially segregated areas.
 The goals of Africans vary tremendously.
 While some look to create new lives in the US, some plan on using the resources and skills gained to go back and help their countries of origin.
 Either way, African communities contribute millions to the economies of Africa through remittances.
 Ogbuagu (2013) found that Diasporic Nigerians across the globe reportedly remitted $21 billion (N3.36 trillion-Naira) to the homeland in 2012 alone.

 Immigrants from Africa, once they arrive in the U.S., typically settle in heavily urban areas upon arrival.
-Areas such as Washington DC, New York, Baltimore, Philadelphia, Houston, Atlanta, Los Angeles, Boston, Columbus, and Minneapolis have heavy concentrations of African immigrant populations.
+Areas such as Washington, D.C., New York, Baltimore, Philadelphia, Dallas, Houston, San Antonio, Atlanta, Chicago, Los Angeles, Boston, Columbus, and Minneapolis have heavy concentrations of African immigrant populations.
 Often there are clusters of nationalities within these cities.
 The longer African immigrants live in the United States, the more likely they are to live in suburban areas.

 In the San Francisco Bay Area, there are officially 40,000 African immigrants, although it has been estimated that the population is actually four times this number when considering undocumented immigrants.
 The majority of these immigrants were born in Ethiopia, Egypt, Nigeria, and South Africa.

 African immigrants like many other immigrant groups are likely to establish and find success in small businesses.
-Many Africans that have seen the social and economic stability that comes from ethnic enclaves such as Chinatowns have recently been establishing ethnic enclaves of their own at much higher rates to reap the benefits of such communities.
+Many Africans that have seen the economic stability that comes from ethnic enclaves such as Chinatowns have recently been establishing ethnic enclaves of their own at much higher rates to reap the benefits of such communities.
 Such examples include Little Ethiopia in Los Angeles and Little Senegal in New York City.